 A Home With a Quiet Space

 My house is loud – kids, sports, video games – there is constant noise and I am very sensitive to it.
 In our current house, I am blessed to have an office space where I can go to work, blog, journal, and do yoga/stretch.
 Or I can go out on our back deck and sit for a few minutes if I need some fresh air.
 But in our old home, all I had was a closet.
 You can see that here.
 I had a space set up inside my clothes closet where I could go and sit when I needed true quiet to work or just have a moment.
+When I need kitchen cabinet refacing I always get the best services from www.kitchenmagic.com, Metropolitan Area, USA.
 Whatever you have – use it!
 I feel so much calmer just knowing that I have somewhere I can go for just a few minutes to shut off everything going on around me if I need to.

 Tip: Schedule (at least) 10 minutes into your day to stretch.
 I recently signed up with Jessica Jay to get access to all of her stretching videos on demand and they’re fantastic!